 Joining as an Attractions volunteer:

-Our volunteer page lists the volunteer opportunities that involve projects linked to DIG.
-These offer people the opportunity to get involved with the York Archaeological Trust and help us to bring to life the fascinating history of this unique site.
+Our volunteer page lists the volunteer opportunities that involve projects linked to The JORVIK Group of Attractions.
+These offer people the opportunity to get involved with the York Archaeological Trust and help us to bring to life the fascinating history of these unique sites.

 Take a look at our Volunteers’ page for further information on the roles available, the registration periods and how to enquire about joining our volunteer team.
-If you have a set-period of time to undertake your experience in or have specific study or work related needs to meet then you would be best to consider our placement offers.
+If you have a set-period of time to undertake your experience in or have specific study or work related needs to meet then you would be best to consider our placement offers (see below).

 Joining as an Attractions placement:

 Have you ever wanted to get involved with an archaeological excavation?
-Our Archaeology Live! training dig runs every year in the heart of York and welcomes people of all ages (14+) and experience levels.
-Visit www.archaeologylive.wordpress.com for the latest information.
+Visit http://archaeologylive.org/ for the latest information.